Grant Elliott is poised to become the first New Zealand cricketer to play an international match in Pakistan for more than 13 years.

 "I'm also excited about some opportunities which might open up with the Lahore owners.
 They've just bought the Durban Qalanders franchise in South Africa, and I will be their assistant coach in November-December [for the inaugural Global League].

 "That doesn't mean my playing days are over.
-I'm still keen to play, and have another year with the Birmingham Bears.
-I've just finished a successful tournament there."
+I'm still keen to play, and have another year with the Birmingham Bears."

 Elliott led the Bears to the T20 Blast final.
 Nottinghamshire beat them by 22 runs.